-Director of Research, CNRS
+Director of Research Exceptional Class CNRS

-Athena Coustenis is an Astrophysicist, Director of Research 1st class with the National Centre for Scientific Research (CNRS) of France, working at Paris Observatory in Meudon.
+Athena Coustenis is an Astrophysicist, Director of Research Exceptional Class with the National Centre for Scientific Research (CNRS) of France, working at Paris Observatory in Meudon.
 Her specialty is Planetology (exploration and study of the Solar System from ground-based and space observations).
 Her research is devoted to the investigation of planetary atmospheres and surfaces, with emphasis on the outer solar system bodies, in particular icy moons like Titan and Enceladus, Saturn’s satellites, and Jupiter’s Ganymede and Europa, objects with high astrobiological potential.
 She also works on the characterisation of exoplanetary atmospheres.
 She has led many observational campaigns from the ground using large telescopes (CFHT, UKIRT, VLT, etc) and has used the Infrared Space Observatory (ISO) to conduct planetary investigations.

 A. Coustenis contributes to the definition and development of space missions and to the exploitation of the acquired data.
 She is Co-Investigator of three of the instruments (CIRS, HASI, DISR) aboard the recently completed Cassini-Huygens space mission to Saturn and Titan, in which she was involved from the beginning of the definition phase.
 She analyses and interprets the spectro-imaging data recovered since 2004 using her own radiative transfer codes and other analysis tools.

-Observatoire de Meudon 5, place Jules Janssen 92195 Meudon Cedex France
+5, place Jules Janssen, 92195 Meudon Cedex, France

-Athena Coustenis is an Astrophysicist with a specialty in space exploration.
-She works in the field of Planetology.
-Her research is devoted to the investigation of planetary atmospheres and surfaces, with emphasis on the outer solar system bodies, in particular icy moons like Titan and Enceladus, Saturn’s satellites, and Jupiter’s Ganymede and Europa, objects with high astrobiological potential.
-She also works on the characterisation of exoplanetary atmospheres.
-She has led many observational campaigns from the ground using large telescopes (CFHT, UKIRT, VLT, etc) and has used the Infrared Space Observatory (ISO) to conduct planetary investigations.
+Athena Coustenis is an astrophysicist specializing in space exploration.
+She works in the field of planetary sciences.
+Her research is devoted to the investigation of planetary atmospheres and surfaces, their origins and evolution, with emphasis on the habitable conditions in the Solar System and in exoplanets.
+She is involved in the definition, development and exploitation of space missions to solar system bodies with high astrobiological potential, in particular icy moons like Titan and Enceladus, Saturn’s satellites, and Jupiter’s Ganymede and Europa, but also Mars and exoplanets.

 For the full list of publications and communications see: